Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Proposed Method

 \section{Proposed Method}

-For the sake of concreteness, we consider a multi-class image classification task because the insertion and deletion metrics are well-used in the image domain.
-Note that the proposed method can be applied to other data, such as text and tabular data, with a slight change.
+For the sake of concreteness, we consider a multiclass image classification task because the insertion and deletion metrics for this kind of task are widely used in the image domain.
+Note that the proposed method can be applied to other data, such as text and tabular data, with slight changes.